Regression Discontinuity Design with Potentially Many Covariates

 \section{Abstract}

 This paper studies the case of possibly high-dimensional covariates in the regression discontinuity design (RDD) analysis.
 In particular, we propose estimation and inference methods for the RDD models with covariate selection which perform stably regardless of the number of covariates.
-The proposed methods combine the local approach using kernel weights with $\ell_{1}$-penalization to handle high-dimensional covariates, and the combination is new in the literature.
+The proposed methods combine a localization approach using kernel weights with $\ell_{1}$-penalization to handle high-dimensional covariates.
 We provide theoretical and numerical results which illustrate the usefulness of the proposed methods.
 Theoretically, we present risk and coverage properties for our point estimation and inference methods, respectively.
+Under certain special cases, the proposed estimator becomes more efficient than the conventional covariate adjusted estimator at the cost of an additional sparsity condition.
 Numerically, our simulation experiments and empirical example show the robust behaviors of the proposed methods to the number of covariates in terms of bias and variance for point estimation and coverage probability and interval length for inference.